NAPS: Attention-Based Fusion of Heterogeneous Physiological Signals: Methods

-\paragraph{Tri-axial attention encoder} For a single modality $m_k$, the projected hypnodensity features are collected in a tensor $\mathbf{\hat{H}}_{(m_k)} \in \mathbb{R}^{T \times C_{m_k} \times B_{m_k} \times d_{model}}$.
-To encode both temporal order and modality identity, we add the standard relative positional encoding from \cite{Vaswani2017}, and a learnable embedding vector uniquely assigned to $m_k$.
-The resulting tensor is then processed by $L$ stacked transformer encoder layers, each employing a tri-axial self-attention mechanism that extends the criss-cross attention paradigm \cite{Huang2019}.
-Instead of computing a single joint attention map over all dimensions, the mechanism factorizes the standard multi-head attention into three pathways:
+\paragraph{Tri-axial attention encoder} For a single modality $m_k$, the projected features are collected in a tensor $\mathbf{\hat{H}}_{(m_k)} \in \mathbb{R}^{T \times C_{m_k} \times B_{m_k} \times d_{model}}$.
+To encode temporal order, we add the standard sinusoidal positional encoding (PE) from \cite{Vaswani2017}.
+Furthermore, to provide modality identity, we employ a learnable modality embedding (ME) vector uniquely assigned to $m_k$ \cite{Jaegle2021}.
+The resulting tensor is then processed by $L$ stacked transformer encoder layers, employing a tri-axial self-attention mechanism that extends the criss-cross attention paradigm \cite{Huang2019, Wang2024}.
+Instead of computing a single joint attention map over all dimensions, the mechanism decomposes multi-head attention into three pathways, each attending along a different axis of the input tensor: